About the Project

 Current Project Status

-The Citywide Complete Streets Plan is currently in the community outreach phase.
+The Citywide Complete Streets Plan is currently in the community outreach and analysis phase.
 The City will be hosting several community events to hear feedback on what would like to be seen in the Plan.
-Please visit the project's website page to learn more: https://www.completeourstreets.com/
+Please visit the project's website page to learn more and to sign up to be updated on upcoming events: https://www.completeourstreets.com/

 Past Project Milestones